 If the board is mounted in a non-standard orientation (i.e. arrow is not pointing forward) then please ensure the AHRS_ORIENTATION is properly set before doing the accelerometer calibration.

 Under Setup | Mandatory Hardware, select Accel Calibration from the left-side menu.

-Mission Planner will prompt you to place the vehicle each calibration position.
+Mission Planner will prompt you to place the vehicle on each axis during the calibration.
 Press any key to indicate that the autopilot is in position and then proceed to the next orientation.

-The calibration positions are: level, on right side, left side, nose down, nose up and on its back.
+The calibration positions are: level, right side, left side, nose down, nose up, and on its back.

-It is important that the vehicle is kept still immediately after pressing the key for each step.
-This is more important than getting the angle exactly right, ie. left being 90deg to horizontal, etc. Except for the first “LEVEL”, the positions can be within 20 degs of being exact.
+The vehicle must be kept still immediately after pressing the key for each step.
+This is more important than getting the angle exactly right, ie. left being 90deg to horizontal, etc. Except for the first “LEVEL”, the positions can be within 20 degrees of being exact.
 Being still in each position as you press the key is much more important.

-- You may need to calibrate the board before it is mounted if the size/shape of the vehicle makes this difficult.
+- However, you may need to calibrate the board before it is mounted if the size/shape of the vehicle makes this difficult.